Maharashtra records India's highest single-day surge with 778 coronavirus positive cases

 Maharashtra records 778 new cases; state COVID-19 tally 6,427

-Meawhile, Gujarat also recorded a large number of fresh cases on Thursday.
+Meanwhile, Gujarat also recorded a large number of fresh cases on Thursday.
 The state added 217 new cases on April 23, taking its total to 2,624.

 Just a week ago, Gujarat was placed on the sixth place in the list of states with largest number of positive cases.
 Over the next few days, Gujarat surged ahead rapidly and overtook Delhi to get into the second place.